foxanna/flutter_theme_workshop/workshop/01_introduction/instructions.md

 ## Let's go!

+Take a look at the code snippet on the right. `ExampleApp` is a `MaterialApp` with `ExamplePage` as home. `ExamplePage` consists of a `Scaffold` with a basic `AppBar` and `ExampleWidget` as body.
+This widgets structure will remain the same over the span of this workshop, but the content inside the `ExampleWidget` will change from step to step.

-Take a look at the `ExampleWidget` on the line `40` on the right.
-It consists of three similar `ElevatedButton`s placed in a `Column`:
+To start with, `ExampleWidget` consists of three similar `ElevatedButton`s placed in a `Column`:

 ```dart
 Column(